byDagor/Dagor-Brushless-Controller/README.md

 Make sure you follow the next steps to make sure the code will compile.

 ### 2.1 Arduino IDE/ ESP32 set-up
-*Random nerd tutorials* have a really easy to follow guide on how to set-up the ESP32 on the Arduino IDE.
-Follow the steps on [this link](https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/) and make sure you can compile one of the examples shown.
+The ESP32 is supported using [arduino-esp32 package](https://github.com/espressif/arduino-esp32); open source software provided by the espressif.
+You can download the support package through the Arduino Board Manager by searching for ESP32 or follow the instructions on the [package installation webpage](https://github.com/espressif/arduino-esp32#installation-instructions).
+Once the package is installed make sure you can compile one of the examples.

 ### 2.2 ESP32 flash-mode
 To put the Dagor board in flash mode press and hold the Reset Button, press once the Boot Button and then release the Reset Button.
 You should be able to read on the Serial monitor that the board is waiting for download.
 Press the upload button and the ESP32 will begin flashing, after it's done press the Reset Button once and the code should start running.